serverlessworkflow/specification/specification.md

 If `object` type, it provides the ability to set the workflow starting state name, as well as the `schedule` property.

 The `schedule` property allows to define scheduled workflow instance creation.
 Scheduled starts have two different choices.
-You can define time-based intervals during which workflow instances are **allowed** to be created (can be repeating), or cron-based times at which a workflow instance **should** be created (automatically).
+You can a repeating interval or cron-based schedule at which a workflow instance **should** be created (automatically).

-To better explain interval-based scheduled starts, let's say we have a workflow that orchestrates an online auction and should be "available" only from when the auction starts until it ends.
-Customer bids should only be allowed during this time interval.
-Bids made before or after the defined time interval should not be allowed.

-There are two cases to discuss when dealing with interval-based scheduled starts:

-1. **Starting States in [Parallel](#Parallel-State) state [branches](#parallel-state-branch)**: if a state in a parallel state branch defines a scheduled start state that is not "active" at the time the branch is executed, the parent workflow should not wait until it becomes active, and just complete the execution of the branch.
-2. **Starting states in [SubFlow](#SubFlow-State) states**: if a state in a workflow definition (referenced by SubFlow state) defines a scheduled start state that is not "active" at the time the SubFlow state is executed, the parent workflow should not wait until it becomes active, and just complete the execution of the SubFlow state.

 You can also define cron-based scheduled starts, which allow to define periodically started workflow instances based on a [cron](http://crontab.org/) definition.
 Cron-based scheduled starts can handle absolute time intervals (i.e., not calculated in respect to some particular point in time).